 Good accounting practices start with good record-keeping.
 Start keeping copies of all important financial records, As early as possible in the life of your business.
 That means documents like:

 Next, it’s time to set up processes for actively managing your business’s finances.
 For example, make a clear decision about:

 Here are some best practices to consider, to help you make these choices.

 Businesses should do their bookkeeping and accounting frequently.
 It’s important to set regular bookkeeping and accounting cadences.
 Otherwise, long gaps of inactivity can create problems, such as poor profit and loss management and inaccurate totals, underestimated operating expenses, and unexpected tax bills.
 Activities to prioritize include:

 Look at shortening your bookkeeping and accounting cadences even further, as your business grows and becomes more stable.
 Accounting automation software, such as Ramp, allows startups and small businesses to adopt a near real-time approach to managing their books.
 By keeping your financials as current as possible, you can make decisions about billing, spending, and saving based on accurate data.

 Get into an early habit of tracking all income and expenditure too.
 This includes sales, tax, cash, invoices, bills, movements in and out of your bank accounts, and other transactions, such as fees and interest payments.

 This can be done manually.
 But most business owners find that method to be burdensome, time-consuming, and rife with costly human errors.
-Accounting automation software, like Ramp, can be used to automate these manual tasks in a quick, accurate, and efficient way.
+Accounting automation software can be used to automate these manual tasks in a quick, accurate, and efficient way.